-Amanda Steele was born and raised in Tempe, Arizona and had a child at 17.
+Amanda Steele, SLPA was born and raised in Tempe, Arizona.
 Her son Jordan was diagnosed with autism and Intellectual and Developmental Disability at the age of three.
-In 2015, she became a Speech Language Pathology Assistant after graduating from Northern Arizona University with a B.S. in Speech and Hearing Sciences.
-In May 2021, Amanda led a team of advocates through the grassroots movement #FundAzSPED.
-Amanda is a Co/Founder and President of EPIC Disability Advocacy.
+Amanda graduated from Northern Arizona University as a Speech Language Pathology Assistant with a B.S. in Speech and Hearing Sciences.
+Amanda is a Co-founder and the Board President of EPIC Disability Advocacy.
 She has spent time in the nonprofit sector, developing over 20 sustainable in-person and virtual programs between 2019-2021.
 She is a 2019 graduate of AZ Partners in Leadership program, through which she and other participants successfully advocated for the passage of Dignified Changes.
 In March 2021 Amanda completed the Leading for Change Candidacy training.
-She sits on the SOAZ Diversity Equity Inclusion Committee and recently supported TUHSD on their Social Emotional Wellness Ad Hoc Committee.
-Amanda and Jordan have hosted monthly social group events since 2015, with currently 350 families invited.
-She helped develop the former Mountain Pointe Special Education Parent Advisory Council (SEPAC).
-She and her husband received the 2019/20 Parents of the Year Award from the Council for Exceptional Children and she received the 2018 Volunteer of the Year Award through Girl Scouts of America.
-Amanda is an advocate for the disability community, igniting changes both locally and statewide.
+In 2022 she was elected and serves as the Tempe Union High School District School Board Vice President.
+She sits on the SOAZ Diversity Equity Inclusion Committee and served on the TUHSD Social Emotional Wellness Ad Hoc Committee.
+Amanda and her son Jordan have hosted monthly social group events since 2015, with currently 350 families invited.
+She and her husband received the 2019/20 Parents of the Year Award from the Council for Exceptional Children.
+Amanda is an advocate for the disability community, igniting change both locally and statewide.

 Jahnavi Kalidindi MD was born and raised in India.
 She is a medical graduate from GSL medical college affiliated with NTR university, India in 2012.
 She pursued her residency at Griffin Hospital affiliated with Yale university, CT (2016-19).
 She is board certified in Internal Medicine in 2019.
 She currently works as PCP at Adelante healthcare, Mesa.
 She has a young son with Autism and ADHD.
 She is a 2021 graduate of Pilot parenting program and took part in #FundAzSPED movement.
 She is a Co/Founder and Director of Outreach for EPIC Disability Advocacy, an organization whose vision is to empower the community and create societal change where everyone can reach their full potential.
 She participated in SELS 2021.